borisvanschooten/webcogs-ai-toolkit/README.md

 - Load the plugins
 - Init the plugins you want to display first
 - Handle routes coming from the plugins and init new plugins as appropriate
+- Optionally handle widget mounts coming from the plugins

 WebCogsCore functions for the app:
 - loadPlugin(pluginPath,name): (Pre)load plugin